Garrett house given new lease on life

 “Little details matter,” she added.

 Donated to the Garrett-Keyser-Butler School District earlier this year by 1963 graduate Steven A. Fike, the approximate 1,200-square-foot home at 308 S. Guilford St. was in need of some tender loving care.
-Online property records via Beacon GIS indicate the house was built in 1900, but it may actually be older than that.
+Beacon Schneider records indicate the house was built in 1900, but it may actually be older than that.

 Beginning this spring, approximately 150 students in Garrett High School’s principles of construction classes cleared debris from the home.